 What we don’t: Not very weatherproof and no vents.

-Unfortunately, however, the Rising High are more style than substance.
+Unfortunately, however, the Rising High is more style than substance.
 The plain-weave softshell fabric absorbs moisture far more readily than hardshell, and Roxy’s DryFlight is no match for a proven Gore-Tex membrane.
 What’s more, the pants are only taped at critical seams, which means there are more areas for water to soak through (especially bad news on slushy chairlifts).
 And you’ll need to find the temperature sweet spot: The skinny fit doesn’t allow for much more than a thin baselayer underneath, and the lack of vents will have you overheating on warm spring days.
-But the Rising High nevertheless are a nice match for bluebird days in places like Colorado or Utah, and the sophisticated styling is hard to beat.
+But the Rising High nevertheless is a nice match for bluebird days in places like Colorado or Utah, and the sophisticated styling is hard to beat.
 For another slim-fitting softshell option, check out Helly Hansen’s Bellissimo 2 pant ($200).

 See the Roxy Rising High